MI-CARTERA/mi_cartera_infra/README.md

 ### Microservices

-Each microservice is an independent Spring Boot application with its own container, internal alias, and domain boundary.
+Each microservice is an independent service with its own container, internal alias, and domain boundary.
+Most services are Spring Boot applications, while `ms_ai_classifier` is implemented in Python with FastAPI.
 The current service landscape includes:

 - `ms_users`: user records and identity-oriented domain logic
 - `ms_bank_accounts`: bank account representation inside the platform